Nidhish1407/Calculator/README.md

-I made this project as practice an exercise for The Odin Project.
+I made this project as a practice exercise for The Odin Project.